rohittingane/90DaysOfDevOps/2026/day-23/day-23-notes.md

 ```

 After switching back to the `main` branch, `feature.txt` will not be visible because it exists only in the `feature-1` branch.

+Task 2: Branching Commands - Hands-On

+List all branches

+Command:

+bashgit branch

+Create a new branch

+Command:

+bashgit branch feature-1

+Switch to feature-1 branch

+Command:

+bashgit switch feature-1

+Create and switch to feature-2 in one command

+Command:

+bashgit switch -c feature-2

+Difference between git switch and git checkout

+git switch

+Modern command used for switching branches.

+It is easier and safer for branch operations.

+Example:

+bashgit switch master

+git checkout

+Older command used for switching branches and restoring files.

+It has multiple functionalities.

+Example:

+bashgit checkout master

+Commit changes on feature-1

+Steps:

+bashgit switch feature-1
+echo "Feature 1 changes" > feature1.txt
+git add .
+git commit -m "Added feature-1 changes"

+Verify feature-1 changes are not on main

+Switch back:

+bashgit switch master

+The feature1.txt file is not available in the main branch because the commit exists only in feature-1.

+Delete unused branch

+Command:

+bashgit branch -d feature-2

+Screenshots

+Show Image

+Show Image

+Show Image

+Task 3: Push Branches to GitHub

+Connect local repository with GitHub remote

+Command:

+bashgit remote add origin repository-url

+Push master branch

+Command:

+bashgit push -u origin master

+Push feature-1 branch

+Command:

+bashgit push -u origin feature-1

+Difference between origin and upstream

+origin

+Origin is the remote repository that points to my GitHub repository.

+It is used for pushing and pulling my changes.

+Example:

+origin → My GitHub repository

+Screenshots

+Show Image

+Show Image

+upstream

+Upstream is the original repository from which a project was forked.

+It is used to get updates from the original repository.

+Example:

+upstream → Original repository

+Task 4: Pull from GitHub

+Making changes directly on GitHub

+A file was modified using the GitHub editor and committed directly to the repository.

+Pull changes from GitHub

+Command:

+bashgit pull origin master

+This downloads the latest changes from GitHub and merges them into the local branch.

+Difference between git fetch and git pull

+git fetch

+Downloads changes from the remote repository.

+Does not merge changes automatically.

+Used to review changes before applying them.

+Example:

+bashgit fetch origin

+git pull

+Downloads changes and automatically merges them into the current branch.

+It is a combination of fetch and merge.

+Example:

+bashgit pull origin master

+Screenshots

+Show Image

+Show Image

+Show Image

+Task 5: Clone vs Fork

+Clone

+Clone creates a local copy of a Git repository on my machine.

+It is used for local development.

+It does not create a new repository on GitHub.

+Example:

+bashgit clone repository-url

+Fork

+Fork creates a personal copy of another user's repository on my GitHub account.

+It allows me to modify a project without affecting the original repository.

+It is mainly used for open-source contributions.

+When would you clone vs fork?

+Clone:
+Use clone when:

+Working on my own repository.
+I have access to the repository.
+I want a local copy for development.

+Fork:
+Use fork when:

+Contributing to someone else's project.
+I do not have write access to the original repository.
+I want to create my own version of a project.

+Keeping a fork in sync with the original repository

+Add original repository as upstream:

+bashgit remote add upstream original-repository-url

+Fetch latest changes:

+bashgit fetch upstream

+Merge changes:

+bashgit merge upstream/master

+Remote structure:

+origin   → My forked repository
+upstream → Original repository

+Screenshots

+Show Image

+Show Image

+Show Image

+Day 23 Summary

+Today I learned:

+Git branches and their importance
+Creating and switching branches
+Difference between git switch and git checkout
+Pushing branches to GitHub
+Difference between origin and upstream
+git fetch vs git pull
+Clone vs Fork workflow
+Keeping fork synchronized with original repository